rbms-bsc/DCRMR/_pages/PPDM/Publication-Statement.md

 ## 5.2.3 General rule

-<a name="5.2.3.1">5.2.3.1</a> Transcribe the publication statement in the form and order in which it is presented in the source, unless instructed otherwise by specific rules.
+<a name="5.2.3.1">5.2.3.1</a> Transcribe the publication statement in the form and order in which it is presented in the source, unless instructed otherwise by specific instructions.

 ## 5.2.31 Information covered by labels, etc.